Aparna Rao

-Aparna Rao (February 3, 1950 – June 28, 2005) was a German anthropologist who performed studies on social groups in Afghanistan, France, and some regions of India.
+Aparna Rao (3 February 1950 – 28 June 2005) was a German anthropologist who performed studies on social groups in Afghanistan, France, and some regions of India.
 Her doctorate studies focused on anthropogeography, ethnology, and Islamic studies.
 Rao taught anthropology at the University of Cologne, serving for a brief time as chair of the Department of Ethnology at the South Asia Institute of Heidelberg University, Germany.

 Rao's research focused on peripatetic, agrarian populations in Afghanistan, France, Jammu, Kashmir, and western Rajasthan.
 Rao researched the impact of the conflict in Kashmir on the environment and lives of people.
 Her 1982 work, Les Ġhorbat d'Afghanistan.
 Aspects Économiques d'un Groupe Itinérant 'Jat, researched the ethnic makeup and local economy of Afghanistan.
 Her book Autonomy: Life Cycle, Gender, and Status among Himalayan Pastoralists received the 1999 Choice award.

 Early life and education

 Aparna Rao was born in New Delhi, India to Oxford–educated parents who were political activists.
-In 1980, she married Michael J. Casimir (*1942 in Berlin), an ethnologist who retired in 2020 as professor emeritus from the Institute of Social and Cultural Anthropology of the University of Cologne, Germany.
+In 1980, she married Michael J. Casimir (b.
+1942 in Berlin), an ethnologist who retired in 2020 as professor emeritus from the Institute of Social and Cultural Anthropology of the University of Cologne, Germany.

 Rao studied French literature, linguistics, cultural anthropology, physical anthropology, sociology, and ethnology at the University of Strasbourg.
 She received her M.A. in anthropology from the University of Strasbourg in 1974, and later in 1980, completed her Ph.D. in ethnology from the Paris-Sorbonne University.
 Rao studied anthropogeography, ethnology, and Islamic studies during her doctorate studies.
 She spoke multiple languages including Bengali, English, French, German, Hindi, Persian, Romanes, and Urdu.